tmilev/calculator/README.md

 ### Prerequisites
 1. **OS**.
 For now, we support Linux only.
 Windows and Mac OS support could be added in the future (depending on resources).
 We have explicit support for:

-Ubuntu   (should work on all systems using the apt-get package manager) CentOS   (should work on all systems using the yum package manager)
+- Ubuntu   (should work on all systems using the apt-get package manager);
+- CentOS   (should work on all systems using the yum package manager).
 We will add your Linux flavor upon request.
 We may need your help for the commands needed by your package manager.
 2. **subversion/git**. needed to download the source.
 3. **sudo**.
 The initial calculator setup uses the sudo command, make sure that is installed on your system (should be there out of the box on most machines).
 4. [Optional] **mysql development libraries**.
 If you don't have these libraries, the calculator will attempt to install them on first run.

-4. [Optional] **openssl development libraries**.
+5. [Optional] **openssl development libraries**.
 If you don't have these libraries, the calculator will attempt to install them on first run.

 ## Authors
 The following people have contributed code directly: